TBC: The Tiny Binary Computer

 The three control signals are read, write, and presence detect.
 A read signal commands memory to deliver the contents from the address in the MAR to the memory data bus, and so the the MDR.
 A write signal commands memory to accept data from the MDR and write it to the location specified by the MAR.

 The presence detect (PD) signal causes the memory system indicate the memory size by placing the highest usable memory address on the memory data bus; it will be available at the memory data register (MDR) in the next clock cycle.
 In a real computer, presence detect returns detailed information about the memory subsystem, including memory size, on a separate serial connection from the memory module.
-That information is used by the firmware and operating system. tbc uses presence detect to get the address of the stack pointer.
+That information is used by the firmware and operating system.
+TBC uses presence detect to get the address of the stack pointer.
 In a real computer, the stack pointer is initialized as part of starting a process.
 Some computers have a stack pointer register to speed up access to the stack pointer.

 With the exception of presence detect, memory operations require two clock cycles.
 Memory timing is discussed below.